build-on-aws/bedrock-agent-txt2sql/README.md

 ![Create agent](Streamlit_App/images/create_agent.png)

-- Now, we will need to provide our Bedrock agent the schemas for our Athena tables in order to build the SQL queries.
-On the Agent Overview screen, scroll down and select Working draft
+- Now, we need to provide the Bedrock agent the table schemas for Amazon Athena in order to build the queries.
+On the Agent Overview screen, scroll down and select **Working draft**

 ![Working draft](Streamlit_App/images/working_draft.png)

-- Go down to Advanced prompts and select edit
+- Go down to Advanced prompts and select **edit**

 ![advanced prompt btn](Streamlit_App/images/advance_prompt_btn.png)